Daily Motivation for Retirees Who Want To Live Their Best Life!

 3. Keep Your Mind Engaged With Novelty and Curiosity

-– learn a craft or creative hobby
+- Learn a creative hobby

-– take a local class
+- Join a local class

-– read about a topic you’ve always loved
+- Read about a topic you enjoy

-– weekly lunch with a friend
+- Meet a friend for lunch

-– morning walks with a neighbor
+- Walk with a neighbor

-– family video calls
+- Call family regularly

 “The greatest gift you can give your future self is staying connected.”